 Below are some topics that I’ve been asked to facilitate recently.
 All of these presentations can be customized for elementary, secondary, leadership, school board, policymaker, and/or business community audiences.
 Most can be done either as a keynote or as a breakout session.
 All presentations are accompanied by numerous resources and slide decks that can be used by participants in their own work.

-The Relevance Gap: 6 Arguments For Why Schools Need To Be Different [in conjunction with my upcoming book with Dean Shareski]
+The Relevance Gap: 6 Arguments For Why Schools Need To Be Different [in conjunction with my new book from Solution Tree]

 Schools need to change but the gaps that we need to close are ones of relevance, not just achievement scores: